 The craze for iPhone devices and apps is creating hype all over the globe.
 You spin the globe, point at a place, and you will be able to locate ‘n’ number of iOS users over a specific region.
 Don’t believe me?
 Refer to the fact stated below as a reference to my stated point.

-The stats clearly show that iOS App Store Users are almost double to the Google Play Store Users.
-This further provides a clarity to the obvious fact increased iOS Users are gonna lead to the increased number of iOS Apps listed over the App Store and below is the reference to this underlying stated fact:
+The stats clearly show that iOS App Store Users are almost double the Google Play Store Users.
+This further provides clarity to the obvious fact that the increase in iOS Users is going to lead to the increased number of iOS Apps listed over the App Store and below is the reference to this underlying stated fact:

-If there are apps, it is obvious to be indulged in some or other kind of error and in this blog post, I am gonna discuss such errors, specifically about Crash Error.
-The name only comes with a web of questions or rather interrogations including ‘What is the Crash Error?’, ‘When user face this error?’, ‘How this error can be found?’ and; I am here to provide answers to all your queries.
+If there are apps, it is obvious to be indulged in some or other kind of error, and in this blog post, I am gonna discuss such errors, specifically about Crash Error.
+The name only comes with a web of questions or rather interrogations including ‘What is the Crash Error?’, ‘When users face this error?’, ‘How this error can be found?’, and I am here to provide answers to all your queries.

-Before the release of your App in the production environment, one needs to execute a lot of Software Testing to make sure your application is bug-free.
-The designed iOS App may work well on the device, but when the application becomes live in the App Store, it may pave way some errors on user’s interface, thus leading to crash error.
+Before the release of your App in the production environment, one needs to execute a lot of Software Testing to make sure the application is bug-free.
+The designed iOS App may work well on the device, but when the application becomes live in the App Store, it may pave the way for some errors on the user’s interface, thus leading to crash errors.

-This error basically signals crash in the designed applications that mainly occurs due to the improper functioning of the software application or operating system.
+This error basically signals crashes in designed applications that mainly occurs due to the improper functioning of the software application or operating system.

 These types of errors only show up during two phases:

-- When the application is in developing phase.
+- When the application is in the developing phase.